Youth Entrepreneurs in Science, a statewide youth business plan contest modeled

 technology, thinking creatively and working as a team are all important

 characteristics for today’s entrepreneurs,” said Tom Still, president of the Wisconsin Technology Council.
-“Entrepreneurial
+“This contest

 a Difference Wisconsin, Project Lead the Way Wisconsin, STEM Forward, Wisconsin

-Association of School Boards, Wisconsin Society of Science Teachers and Wisconsin Association of School Business Officials.
+Association of School Boards and Wisconsin Society of Science Teachers.

 submitted through the website.
 Students use their account to gain access to the